STUDY JAPANESE ONLINE WITH NATIVES HERE

 Somen - cold noodles

-Japanese noodle type - somen
+Type of Japanese noodles - somen

 Nagashi-somen being served on bamboo mat